 The Financial Aid Office coordinates employment opportunities available to students on campus.
 We do not offer a job placement service; students must find and apply for jobs themselves.
 We do have some job listings for you to check.
 You don't need to have been awarded Federal Work-Study in order to work on campus.
 Keep in mind some employers may have limited funds and might only be able to employ work study eligible students.

 Our office is located in 208 Blow Memorial Hall.
-Anyone with questions may contact Eric Elkins at [[erelkins]] or (757) 221-7799.
+Anyone with questions may contact Student Employment at [[studentemploy, Student Employment]] or (757) 221-7799.
 All positions on this website are intended for full-time classified students attending The College of William & Mary.
 Some positions are limited to federal work-study (FWS) recipients only.

 On campus positions pay minimum wage ($7.25 per hour), unless otherwise specified.